PixelExperience/development/keystone/README.md

 ## Docker container builds

 Google platform engineers build inside a docker container.
-The container.py script in this directory sets up such container.
+The container.py script in this directory sets up this container.
 The dockerfile for the container is also provided.

 ## NsJail sandbox